Quantuman134/TexPainter/README.md

 For additional details, please see the TexPainter [paper](Docs/Paper.pdf)

+⚠️ 2024.7.3: The code of current version appears problems, and these problems probably decrease the generation quality and cause artifacts.
+We are checking the source of problem.

 ## Install
 This code is tested on Ubuntu20.04 LTS with Python 3.8 and PyTorch 2.0.1 CUDA 11.8 installed.
 To run our method, you should at least have a NVIDIA GPU with 24 GB RAM.
 We test our code on a RTX 3090.
 Please follow below steps to configure the environment of code.
 ```